-Officially unveiled at Gamescom 2015, Crackdown 3 is set to be one of the most exciting games on the horizon.
-Not only does it offer a new game in the Crackdown saga, which was first released in 2007, but it showcases some truly amazing technical advancements that make it stand out from the crowd.
+Officially unveiled way back at E3 2014, Crackdown 3 is set to be one of the most exciting games on the horizon.
+Not only does it offer a new game in the Crackdown saga, which was first released in 2007, but it showcases some truly amazing technological advancements that make it stand out from the crowd.

 When is the Crackdown 3 release date?